mbalcerzak/BJJ/README.md

 'Q60':'Do you watch sport jiu jitsu?',

 'Q61':'How would you describe yourself in terms of political ideology?',
+- I decided not to visualise that question on purpose

 'Q61.1':'If you do watch sport jiu jitsu, what do you watch and where do you watch it?
 For instance, do you watch PPVs?
 If so, which organizations--EBI, Metamoris, Polaris, etc.',
 - created a dictionary after cleaning the data